Syncope in Children

 What causes syncope?

-Other situations or illnesses that can cause syncope include, but are not limited to, the following:
+Other situations or illnesses that can cause syncope include:

 What are the symptoms of syncope?

 Some children will have symptoms before they faint.
 A child may have:

 - Cold, damp skin

 There may be enough warning signs that your child will have time to sit or lie down before fainting occurs.
 This can prevent injuries that may happen because of falling during syncope.

 The healthcare provider will ask about your child’s symptoms and health history.
 He or she will give your child a physical exam.
 Helpful details you can provide include:

 - How often the syncope occurs